 All school group applications will be placed in a random drawing process that will occur within one week after the deadline date.
-Applications selected in the random drawing will be forwarded to our two Sport Fishing Education contractors, who will immediately begin contacting those selected applicants to schedule a program.
-Our sport fishing contractors will only be contacting those applicants who were selected in the random drawing and those applicants will be contacted by phone or email no later than October 31st, 2013.
+Applications selected in the random drawing will be forwarded to the Sport Fishing Education staff, who will immediately begin contacting those selected applicants to schedule a program.
+Our sport fishing staff will only be contacting those applicants who were selected in the random drawing and those applicants will be contacted by phone or email no later than September 16, 2016.
 Scheduling occurs on a first come, first serve basis so please reply promply when you are contacted.

 What happens to those applications not selected in the random drawing?

 All applications that were not selected in the drawing will be sent to the appropriate Regional office of the Arizona Game and Fish Department depending on the location of the school.
 Regional Game and Fish employees will review the applications and try to schedule as many school applicants as they can.